haolab410/virus-identification-workflow/README.md

 # generate required reference:
 First, follow the instruction from NCBItax2lin to download taxonomy list lineages-XXXX-XX-XX.csv, this needs to be done in python 2 environment.

+    make

+After make, you will get the file lineages-XXXX-XX-XX.csv

 Then, run taxonomy.retriving.sh

     bash taxonomy.retriving.sh <lineages-XXXX-XX-XX.csv>